 Chalciporus piperatus, also know as Peppery Bolete, is a very small bolete that is cinnamon-brown throughout, except for the chrome-yellow stem flesh; it does not stain blue on bruising.
 The slightly greasy cap is convex in shape, and the stem is slender; the tubes are 0.3-1 cm long.
-The flesh has an intensely hot and peppery flavor, making this species inedible, although is has been used as spice.
+The flesh has an intensely hot and peppery flavour, making this species inedible, although it has been used as a spice.

 initially convex before flattening out in age, tubes are adnate to decurrent.
 Pores are angular cinnamon to rust brown.
 Spores